-The table below compares our segment and consolidated results for the first quarter of 2024 to the first quarter of 2023.
-It presents the results for each period, the change in those results from 2023 to 2024 in both dollars and as a percentage, as well as the results for each period as a percentage of net revenue.
+The tables below compare our segment and consolidated results for the three and six month periods of operations of 2024 to the three and six month periods of operations of 2023.
+The tables present the results for each period, the change in those results from 2023 to 2024 in both dollars and percentages and the results for each period as a percentage of net revenue.

-- The first two columns in the table show the absolute results for each period presented. - The columns entitled "Year Over Year Change" and "Year Over Year Percentage Change" show the change in results, both in dollars and percentages.
+- The first two columns in each table show the absolute results for each period presented. - The columns entitled "Year Over Year Change" and "Year Over Year Percentage Change" show the change in results, both in dollars and percentages.
 These two columns show favorable changes as positive and unfavorable changes as negative.
 For example, when our net revenue increases from one period to the next, that change is shown as a positive number in both columns.
-Conversely, when expenses increase from one period to the next, that change is shown as a negative number in both columns. - The last two columns in the table show the results for each period as a percentage of net revenue.
-In these two columns, the cost of sales and gross profit for each segment are given as a percentage of that segment's net revenue.
+Conversely, when expenses increase from one period to the next, that change is shown as a negative number in both columns. - The last two columns in each table show the results for each period as a percentage of net revenue.
+In these two columns, the cost of sales and gross profit for each are given as a percentage of that segment's net revenue.
 These amounts are shown in italics.